MARKETING ANALYTICS2025-10-13

 Understanding how the strengths of each touchpoint’s interactions differ from one another will help you determine how they influence conversions.

-An attribution model that resembles a “U” shape, this one is relatively comprehensive.
+An attribution model that resembles a “U” shape is relatively comprehensive.

-Its multi-touch nature means it does account for all the different customer touchpoints along their journey but only gives credit for the most important ones.
+Its multi-touch nature means it accounts for all the different customer touchpoints along their journey, but only gives credit for the most important ones.

 An organization that seeks to optimize each aspect of its marketing strategy will especially benefit from this.